-Since 2017, I have assisted Jakob Kullberg’s teaching at the Royal College of Music (RCM) in London.
-Since then I have taught students on undergraduate and postgraduate levels at the RCM as well as assisting Kullberg in the development of a new book of exercises and detailed descriptions on how to accomplish various musical and technical aspects of playing the cello.
+Since 2017 I have been Jakob Kullberg’s unofficial teaching assistant at the Royal College of Music, giving me unique experience in teaching students of the RCM up to Artist Diploma level.
+I have also been assisting Kullberg in the development of a new book of exercises and detailed descriptions on how to accomplish various musical and technical aspects of playing the cello.
 With this background, I have a high focus in my teaching on mastering a good cello-technique as a tool of reaching a higher level of musicality and performance.
+Energy saving and efficiency in your playing are key elements.
 As well as working on isolated technical exercises, I find it important to place the outcome of this into music at an early stage.
 It is important for the student to understand why this particular technique is important to learn, but also for them to get a direct feeling that it actually improves their playing.
 By the end, we all take up the cello because we want to play music.

 Get in touch for booking and for more information.
 A teaching CV is available upon request.